 Predicting every Premier League team's top goalscorer in 2025/26

-Of course, the likes of Bukayo Saka and Kai Havertz will always be in with a chance of picking up Arsenal's own Golden Boot, but with Gyokores proving his goalscoring ability on every stage for Sporting last season, we're expecting him to hit the ground running and bring the firepower that Arsenal desperately need - once he does become a Gunner.
+Of course, the likes of Bukayo Saka and Kai Havertz will always be in with a chance of picking up Arsenal's own Golden Boot, but with Gyokeres proving his goalscoring ability on every stage for Sporting last season, we're expecting him to hit the ground running and bring the firepower that Arsenal desperately need.

 Aston Villa - Ollie Watkins

-The Englishman has been the subject of multiple transfer rumours this summer, but with Villa adamant that he will remain at Villa Park - and Unai Emery knowing how to get the very best out of him - we think Ollie Watkins will once again be Aston Villa's top goalscorer in the 2025/26 season.
+The Englishman was the subject of multiple transfer rumours this summer, but with Villa adamant that he would remain at Villa Park - and Unai Emery knowing how to get the very best out of him - we think Ollie Watkins will once again be Aston Villa's top goalscorer in the 2025/26 season.

 Brentford - Igor Thiago

-Last season saw the dynamic duo of Bryan Mbeumo and Yoane Wissa emerge as the standout men for Brentford, scoring 39 goals between them - but with the former already sold and the latter looking likely to follow him out the door, we're backing Igor Thiago to fill their boots.
+Last season saw the dynamic duo of Bryan Mbeumo and Yoane Wissa emerge as the standout men for Brentford, scoring 39 goals between them - but with both now playing for new teams, we're backing Igor Thiago to fill their boots.

-The Brazilian is yet to score a Premier League goal, and has only featured four times in 2025 due to injury, but with a clear route into the team and a point to prove, we think this season could see Igor really burst onto the scene - out-scoring the likes of Kevin Schade to become Brentford's main man.
+The Brazilian scored his first Premier League goal on the opening day at Nottingham Forest, and with a clear route into the team and a point to prove, we think this season could see Igor really burst onto the scene - out-scoring the likes of Kevin Schade to become Brentford's main man.

 Brighton - Danny Welbeck